rachelrj/confiant-coding-test-server-side/README.md

 # Confiant Coding Test

 This project should be ran locally alongside [the frontend](https://github.com/rachelrj/confiant-coding-test).
-This node.js api uses Express and Typescript.
+This Node.js api uses Express and Typescript and Sequelize as the ORM for SQLite3

 To run the application :